DigiPie/digidocs/docs/index.md

 ## Recommendation list

-You can also view my recommended tech-related reading, video and other multimedia list [here](list.md).
+You can view my recommendation list for tech-related papers, videos and more [here](list.md).

 ## What is this